nickprock/pynuTS/README.md

 ## Contributing

-To learn more about making a contribution to scikit-learn, please see our [Contribution Guide](https://github.com/nickprock/pynuTS/blob/main/CONTRIBUTING.md).
+To learn more about making a contribution to pynuTS, please see our [Contribution Guide](https://github.com/nickprock/pynuTS/blob/main/CONTRIBUTING.md).

 ## Citation